-While a root canal is an effective way to treat an infected tooth, it's always best to avoid needing one in the first place!
+While your dentist can perform a root canal to treat an infected tooth, it's always best if you can avoid needing one in the first place!
 We believe prevention is the first line of defence.
-Here, our Toronto dentists explain how preventive oral hygiene can help you avoid a root canal procedure.
+Here, our dentists in Toronto explain how practicing preventive oral hygiene can help you avoid a root canal procedure.

 What is a root canal?

-During a root canal procedure, we remove the pulp in a damaged tooth, clean out any residual tissues and seal or cap it with a filling or dental crown.
-This prevents the need for an extraction.
+During a root canal procedure, the damaged pulp in a tooth will be removed and any residual tissues cleaned out.
+The tooth will then be capped or sealed with a dental crown or filling to prevent the need for an extraction.